-2. If you regularly spend more money than you earn, determine what you can do to stop overspending.
+2. If you regularly spend more money than you earn or just more than you want to or plan to, determine what you can do to stop overspending.

 If you are in the situation of regularly spending more than you earn, there are many things you can do to stop overspending.
 If you want to get out of debt and stay out, you need to understand why you are in debt in the first place.
 To determine why you overspend, review your purchases and expenses over the last week or two.
 Did you spend money when you were bored or anxious?
 Did you spend way too much eating out or on entertainment?
 Or do you have a car you can’t really afford or maybe a house or rent you can’t afford?
 Understanding your financial situation will help you know what you can do to turn things around.

 If you are in debt because you truly have a low income or because, low income or not, you regularly spend more money than you bring home, then also look at ways to increase your income.
 If you want to learn actionable steps you can take to be able to make more money in order to eliminate your debt and to reach your financial goals and dreams, then sign up for the 10-day Earn More Money, Change Your Life challenge!